OpenXIP/avt-util/src/MVT/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : MVTStatistics Project Overview
+    DYNAMIC LINK LIBRARY : ImageAnnotation Project Overview
 ========================================================================

-AppWizard has created this MVTStatistics DLL for you.
+AppWizard has created this ImageAnnotation DLL for you.

-This file contains a summary of what you will find in each of the files that make up your MVTStatistics application.
+This file contains a summary of what you will find in each of the files that make up your ImageAnnotation application.

-MVTStatistics.vcproj
+ImageAnnotation.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-MVTStatistics.cpp
+ImageAnnotation.cpp
     This is the main DLL source file.

 	When created, this DLL does not export any symbols.
 As a result, it